Tumauini: Economy

 Over the past years, the town's economy had dramatically shifted from stagnant to a fast-moving basis.
 Aside from agriculture being the main backbone of the town's economy, commerce and trade also became the second economic-based income of the town and its residents with the opening of numerous business establishments, hotels, and financial institutions that generated many opportunities and more employment for its residents.

 Retail industry

 In 2015, the retail giant SM Prime established its first Savemore Market branch along the National Highway in the town.
 This was closely followed by the opening of the first Puregold Price Club store, a popular retail chain, in the same year.
 Two years later, in 2017, the well-known multinational fast-food chain Jollibee opened its first branch in the area, providing residents with a wider variety of dining options.

 The opening of Jollibee was just the beginning, as more fast-food chains like McDonald's and Mang Inasal have plans to establish branches in the town's first mall, Xentro Mall.

-Furthermore, in 2019, 7-Eleven opened a branch in the town, offering convenience store services and products to the residents.
+On June 28, 2021, the municipal government inaugurated the newly built Tumauini Public Market.
+The multi-million modern market complex is composed of eight buildings located along National Highway and serves as the major trading hub of the town and nearby municipalities.